rsalmei/alive-progress/README.md

 - enable multiple simultaneous bars, for nested or multiple activities (this is always requested!)
 - reset a running bar context, a quantifying mode is expected
 - dynamic bar width rendition, listening to changes in terminal size (the whole progress-bar line already truncates when needed, according to terminal size)
-- improve test coverage, currently at 77% branch coverage (but it's hard since it's multi-threaded and includes system hooks)
+- improve test coverage, currently at 77% branch coverage (but it's hard since it's multithreaded and includes system hooks)
 - create a `contrib` system, to allow a simple way to share the coolest users' spinners and bars
-- support colors in spinners and bars (it's **very** hard, since color codes alter string sizes and it's a mess to synchronize animations then, besides correctly cutting, reversing, and iterating strings while _also maintaining colors_ is very very complex)
+- support colors in spinners and bars (it's **very** hard, since color codes alter string sizes, and it's a mess to synchronize animations then, besides correctly cutting, reversing, and iterating strings while _also maintaining colors_ is very, very complex)
+  - update here: this may be much simpler now with the new _Cell Architecture_!
 - any other ideas are welcome!

 <details>